Sales teams are stuck in a downward spiral of wasted time and inefficiencies, thanks to outdated tactics and a lack of tools.

 When coordinating meetings with prospects, there can be a lot of back and worth.
 Instead of waiting, you can lock a prospect down by booking a convenient time immediately.

 Virtual meeting tools have been around for years and are growing in popularity – 60 percent of sales reps report an increase in virtual meetings since 2015.
+This has been continuing to grow since COVID-19, which led to more people working remotely.

 Document management features within your sales automation platform are essential so your team can better understand what sales content is working and what content needs some improvements.